 **A short call is considered covered if a banking institution provides a guarantee letter stating it will cover the costs related to an assignment.

-While the maximum loss for a short naked call is unlimited, call writers don’t always lose significant amounts of money.
-Even if the option goes “in the money” (gains intrinsic value), the seller must lose at least an amount equal to the premium to start losing money overall.
+While the maximum loss for a short naked call is unlimited, call writers don’t always lose large amounts.
+Even if the option goes in the money (gains intrinsic value), the writer doesn’t have an overall loss until the intrinsic value exceeds the premium received.

 Let’s go through another example: